abbeyperini/100-days-of-code/log.md

 ### Day 48: November 13, Friday

 **Today's Progress**: Tried to tackle a semi-fake login for my hobby React app using useAuth.
-Will probably put it on the backburner until we learn JSON Web Token in a couple weeks.
+Will probably put it on the back burner until we learn JSON Web Token in a couple weeks.